Back to Blog

 "I understand.
 What would be the best time to catch

 [him/her]?
-And I didn't catch your name — who should
+And I didn't catch your name.
+Who should

 I say connected us?"